I don’t know why we put up with radiators for so long – I’ll never go back!

 We hear this all the time from people living with underfloor heating.

-In the past, radiators have always been the obvious choice for heating a room, as it’s what everyone knows.
-But UFH is now so versatile it can be installed – and enjoyed – in virtually any home.
+In the past, radiators have always been the obvious choice for heating a room, but UFH is now so versatile it can be installed – and enjoyed – in virtually any home.
+This begs the question, underfloor heating or radiators; which is the best option for me?

 Click below to jump to the section you need: